asmodehn/complexity/PITCHME.md

 ---

-# Math Knowledge is mandatory in the world
+## Math is everywhere.
+You already know some of it.

 Do you know :
 - what '8' means ?